gedcom7code/c-converter/README.md

 Then run `make`.

 To run, execute the resulting `ged5to7`.
-It accepts 5.5.1 .ged files from stdin or the command line and outputs them in 7.0 (or as much of that as is yet implemented).
-See the comments in the code for more.
+Run `ged5to7 --help` for a list of command-line options.

 # Design Notes